RagedUnicorn/docker-tomcat/README.md

 # docker-tomcat

-> A docker base to build a container for Tomcat based on Alpine
+> A docker base image to build a container for Tomcat based on Alpine

-This container is intended to build a base for providing a tomcat instance to host java applications.
+This image is intended to build a base for providing a tomcat instance to host java applications.
 It depends on the baseimage `ragedunicorn/java:1.0.1-stable` from [RagedUnicorn/docker-java](https://github.com/RagedUnicorn/docker-java).
 Make sure to locally build this image or put it in a repository.

+## Version

+* Tomcat 8

+For an exact version see `Dockerfile`

-### Using the image
+## Using the image

 #### Start container